 I was previously not ‘The healthy Parent‘ that I have become today, when I landed in single parent land.
-You see I had gotten comfortable in my marriage as in my eyes there was no one to impress (hmm perhaps this is why I am single), no exercise regime required and all foods in the kitchen were in play.
+You see I had gotten comfortable in my old marriage as in my eyes there was no one to impress, no exercise regime required and all foods in the kitchen were in play.
 I had no problem eating my own meal then finishing my kid’s meals which they had turned their nose up at, sound familiar?

 Now I am 6ft 2″ in height and played a lot of rugby in my youth and military days so I have developed big rugby thighs, also swimming at a young age and again playing water polo through my military career added broad shoulders, so a career in super modelling was never going to happen, I say this laughing to myself.
 My optimal weight is 220lbs (today 217lbs), now this optimal weight is not a scientific weight indicator or given to me by a doctor, it’s the weight that I personally feel good at about myself, and gives me the confidence to post pictures like the one you see here.

-At the time of my separation I found myself to be just under 250lbs, so I needed to lose weight and made a plan and set about how I would get down to this optimal weight without wiring my jaws together (though I would still technically to be able to drink red wine through the wire, I digress).
+At the time of my marriage ending, I found myself to be just under 250lbs zoikes scoob did you eat a camel?
+It certainly felt like it.
+So I needed to lose weight and made a plan and set about how I would get down to this optimal weight without wiring my jaws together (though I would still technically able to drink red wine through the wire, I digress).